 In a later book a hacker warns Zak that the ship's computer, which Zak is trying to give full control of the ship to, is evil.
 Of course, he'd self-sabotaged there - in their previous interaction the hacker had agreed to let Zak examine some of the ship's functions, then immediately shut them down and blamed Zak for the failure.
 The hacker was also highly disheveled from being tortured by the computer, and the safeguards built into computers and droids to keep them from spontaneously becoming evil are so ingrained in popular consciousness that the idea seems laughable to Zak.

-Sort-of subverted in the Buffy the Vampire Slayer episode "Bad Girls" from the third season.
-After Faith accidentally kills a man, Buffy agonizes over what to do for deciding to tell Giles... only to find Faith has beaten her to it and blames it on Buffy.
-When Faith is gone, she pleads with Giles to believe the truth... and finds he does quite unequivocally, Faith having "many talents" but lying not being one of them.
-He also notes almost casually that Slayers killing innocents by accident certainly isn't unheard of, and that it's dealt with internally by the Watcher's Council.
+Subverted in the the third season episode "Bad Girls".
+After Faith accidentally kills a man, Buffy agonizes over what to do for deciding to tell Giles, only to find Faith has beaten her to it and blames it on Buffy.
+When Faith is gone, she pleads with Giles to believe the truth — and finds he does quite unequivocally, Faith having "many talents" but lying not being one of them.

-Sort-of subverted again the fourth-season "Who Are You?" when Faith switches bodies with Buffy.
+Subverted again in the fourth season episode "Who Are You?" when Faith switches bodies with Buffy.
 Buffy is quite able to convince Giles that it's her by rattling off a string of rather embarrassing facts about their relationship that Faith couldn't know.